 SUPERIOR MATERIALS GLOSSARY

 Brave GentleMan's palette of materials is constantly in flux as we grow, as our buying-power and collaborations increase, and as we gain information about new materials that are available.
 Our goal is to use the highest-peformance materials with stringent aesthetic criteria that meet a set of ethical and environmental standards.
 We are excited for the day that biofabricated, biosynthetic and cellular agriculture products become available to us.
 While those are in development, we focus on minimally impactful, vegan, recycled, organic and high-tech sustainable materials.

 Instead of animal-based leather (being the most economically important aspect of the slaughter-business as well as the single greatest cause of the worst environmental problems), Brave GentleMan uses Italian-milled "future-leather" which is a high-tech, EU Ecolabel Certified, PU-based microfiber.
 PU is made in a strictly controlled and regulated chemical process, during which only a few grams per ton of chemical is ever released into the environment.
-The final polyurethane polymer is chemically inert, and therefore harmless.
+The final polyurethane polymer is chemically inert.
 PU is also biodegradable by way of fungus found in landfill and soil.

-Far from sustainable, there are 1 Billion sheep on the planet, bred to accommodate demands for wool.
+Far from sustainable, there are one-billion sheep on the planet, bred to accommodate demands for wool.
 We work with an EU Ecolabel Certified, fair-labor mill in Brazil which uses recycled-cotton/recycled-polyester blends diverted from the waste-stream, color separated for a dye-free process, mechanically broken down and re-spun into new yarns for many of our tweeds and twills featured in our suits and outerwear.